What’s the ROI of Social Media Silence?

 MARCH 24, 2011

 Social Media Complainers – your new BFF’s Successful Blogging for Small and Medium Businesses A Thousand Little Cuts of Social Media – A Kaizen Approach I recommend.
+The idea holds water, or soda or a Belvedere vodka if your like me.
 Essentially its an idea “catch phrase born from the Kaizen approach.
 Maybe you are familiar with the Kaizen method to change.
-THEN, I’m going to tell you why its relevant to social media.

 Book Review: APE – Author, Publisher, Entrepreneur by Guy Kawasaki and Shawn Welch